kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 schedulers, auto-scalers), and is persisted in stable storage with the API object.
 If the specification is deleted, the object will be purged from the system.
-The status summarizes the current state of the object in the system, and is usually persisted with the object by an automated processes but may be generated on the fly.
+The status summarizes the current state of the object in the system, and is usually persisted with the object by automated processes but may be generated on the fly.
 At some cost and perhaps some temporary degradation in behavior, the status could be reconstructed by observation if it were lost.